zeroluck/docs/sources/index.md

 last five years, and is proven to work in a variety of deployments around the globe that vary in size from small to humongous.

-## Usage: What can I do with a Gluu Server?
+## What can I do with a Gluu Server?

 People--employees, customers, and partners-–need to be identified to interact electronically with an organization.
 Authentication (_authn_) and authorization (_authz_) is a challenge faced